 }

-In this example, we have created a JavaScript Object using curly braces({ }) and then add one more property using the dot notation.
+In this example, we created a JavaScript Object using curly braces({ }) and added one more property using the dot notation.

 let get_property = function (property_name) {